 - To freeze: Always freeze before adding cream.
 Allow blended soup to cool to room temperature.
 Transfer to freezer-safe jars, containers or bags and seal.
 Freeze for up to 4 months.
 Thaw completely before adding the cream and reheating.

 - Make-ahead: This soup can be made up to 3 days ahead.
 Keep the chilled soup covered in the fridge and reheat over medium heat before serving.

-There is no better side dish to tomato soup than a crisp and golden grilled cheese sandwich.
-However, any fresh bread will be good on the side.
+There is no better side dish to tomato soup than a grilled cheese sandwich.
+However, any fresh, crusty bread will be good on the side.

 Easy tomato soup with grilled cheese

-- 1½ kg (3lbs) Tomatoes Use ripe, in season tomatoes or replace with whole canned tomatoes.
+- 1½ kg (3lbs) Tomatoes Use ripe, seasonal tomatoes or replace with whole canned tomatoes.
 San Marzano tomatoes are excellent but any good quality Italian tomatoes can be used.

 - 2 tbsp balsamic vinegar

 - 2 garlic cloves finely chopped